miekg/pgo/cmd/pgoctl/pgoctl.1.md

 ## Description

-pgoctl is an utility to inspect and control pgod(8) remotely.
-The *host* is the machine running PGO, the *name* used must be the service name as configured in the configuration for pgod(8).
+pgoctl is an utility to inspect and control pgod(8) managed containers remotely.
+The *host* is the machine running pgod(8), the *name* used must be the service name as configured in the configuration for pgod(8).
 And the possible *commands* are listed below.

 The exit status from the docker compose is reflected in the exist status of pgoctl.
 Almost all commands from docker compose are implemented.
-Interactive command, like starting a shell, are not implemented.
+Interactive commands, like starting a shell, are not implemented.
+Tailing logs is also not implemented.

 The supported commands are: